Skip to main content

 Displaying the image

-With a photo in place, we can now display it by creating a custom resolver for the photo object:
+With a photo in place, we display it through a custom resolver:

 User: {